Staff Spotlight: Lindsey Akin

 University of Liverpool: BA (Hons), Politics and Communication Studies, 2000

-Role in Student Services
+Describe your role in Student Services

-Impact I want to make in Student Services
+What impact do you want to make in Student Services